More In This Category

 Visit Lawyer's Website

 Philadelphia, PA personal injury attorney Leon Aussprung M.D., ESQ. talks about the statute of limitations for filing a wrongful death case.
-In Pennsylvania, the statute of limitations for filing a wrongful death case is two years from the date of the individual’s death.
-If negligence occurred while the individual was alive, and they subsequently lived for another six months before passing due to that negligence, the statute for wrongful death begins only upon the individual’s death.
-From that date, there is a two-year period to file a lawsuit.
-A lawsuit cannot be filed more than two years after the individual’s death.
+He explains that in Pennsylvania, the statute of limitations for filing a wrongful death claim is two years from the date of the individual’s death.
+Even if negligence occurred earlier—while the patient was alive—the clock for a wrongful death lawsuit does not begin until the patient actually dies.
+From that date, the estate or appointed representative has two years to initiate legal action.
+It is not possible to bring a wrongful death lawsuit after that two-year period has expired.